 There are two ways of raising capital.
 Either borrowing from banks or funds from promoters.
 Banking funds are the most common type of borrowings.
 But for a startup company, to bear the cost of borrowed funds is very risky.
-Despite the benefits associated with the public listing, the SMEs were not able to access the capital markets through Stock Exchanges due to several factors such as stringent regulatory compliances, disclosure and financial requirements etc. The BSE SME Exchange has been set up by the Bombay Stock Exchange (BSE) to provide Small and Medium Sized Enterprises (SMEs), a platform for raising equity capital for their growth and expansion, in March 2012.
+Despite the benefits associated with the public listing, the SMEs were not able to access the capital markets through Stock Exchanges due to several factors such as stringent regulatory compliances, disclosure and financial requirements, etc. The BSE SME Exchange has been set up by the Bombay Stock Exchange (BSE) to provide Small and Medium-Sized Enterprises (SMEs), a platform for raising equity capital for their growth and expansion, in March 2012.

 A dedicated stock exchange for SMEs would allow them accessing the capital markets easily, quickly and at lesser costs.
 SME (Small and Medium-size Enterprises) exchange is a platform made by the BSE (Bombay Stock Exchange) in 2012 by the initiative of the Indian Government along with SEBI.
-It is a phenomenal framework for the entrepreneurs.
+It is a phenomenal framework for entrepreneurs.
 It is a popular concept worldwide.

-Under the SME platform for the listing of specified securities, the entity has to comply the following provisions:
+Under the SME platform for the listing of specified securities, the entity has to comply with the following provisions: